|

 We also note that this proof uncovered an additional property of our code:

-It works not only for n>0
+It works not only for n>0, but for n≥0 as well.

 This concludes our discussion of proofs of programs.